 It is important to note that while CBD oil can be beneficial for dogs, it should never be used without consulting with a veterinarian first.

-Below are a list of reasons why your Labrador might be shedding more than usual:
+Below is a list of reasons why your Labrador might be shedding more than usual:

 Stress is a common cause of shedding.
 If your Labrador is experiencing anxiety or other forms of stress, it may lead to an increase in shedding.
 Stress causes shedding by jolting the body into a fight-or-flight response, releasing a flood of hormones that can trigger excessive shedding in dogs.
 These hormones, along with increased levels of cortisol, can lead to excessive hair loss.